Earn College Credit While You Work

 • Commit to the job/internship/volunteer position for the duration of the enrollment term (for example: 16-weeks, 12-weeks, or 8-weeks during summer)

-• If you are not a current College of the Desert student, complete your Application for Admission.
+• Not a currently enrolled students at College of the Desert can complete the Application for Admission.

 Getting Started